-A Directors' Remuneration Policy was approved by the shareholders at the Annual General Meeting of the Company held on 1 October 2020.
+A Directors' Remuneration Policy was first approved by the shareholders at the Annual General Meeting of the Company held on 1 October 2020.
+A revised Remuneration Policy was subsequently approved at the Annual General Meeting held on 27 June 2024.